-In the first academic year, you must attain 60 credits from the AUAS.
-One credit equals 28 hours study time.
-If you attain fewer than 50 credits, you will receive a negative binding study advice (BSA).
-This means you will not be able to continue with the programme.
-You can then discuss with your coach or student counsellor whether another programme would be more suitable for you.
+Each academic year, you can earn 60 credits.
+If you earn less than 50 credits, AUAS will issue a negative binding study advice (BSA).
+This means you will not be able to continue the programme.
+You will then meet with your study coach to discuss whether another degree programme would be more suitable for you.
+One credit equals 28 hours of study.
+For more information about the BSA criteria, refer to Binding study advice.